Volcanoes: What Does A Volcano Sound Like?

 A volcano can be described as part of the earth's plumbing system.
 Magma, or molten rock from under the earth, pushes upward through a sort of natural pipe and sometimes explodes lava out of the ground.
 Volcanoes created many of Idaho's mountains and plains.
 Scientists study volcanoes to learn more about the earth and to protect the millions of people who live near these fascinating geological features.

 Find out more about this topic by clicking on the buttons on this page.
-Videos will take you to our videos on this topic.
+You can watch our broadcast show, Science Trek: The Web Show, and our video shorts in our player.
 Facts will tell you more about the topic.
 Links will expand your learning beyond our site.
 Glossary gives you a list of specialized words.
 Books offer reading suggestions.
 Games give you a chance to play.
-Teachers provides material for educators.
-Archive takes you to video files of past shows not on our current player.
-Contact us to email us questions or comments.
-View the current season's schedule of topics, learn more about the scientists who helped on this topic and be sure to check out my blog.
+Top Ten are answers to ten of our favorite questions asked by students.
+Teachers provides materials for educators.
+Archive takes you to video files from past shows not on our current player.
+Contact us by clicking on the link in the masthead to email us questions or comments.
+Click for the current season’s schedule of programs, learn more about the scientists on this show and be sure to check out my blog.

 Explore the site and explore your universe!